Civil awards and decorations of Pakistan: Selection process

 In December, the ministries and their divisions are invited to recommend candidates to the Cabinet Division.
 Received nominations are considered by three awards committees after which final proposal is sent to the President for approval.
 After the President's approval, the announcements are made on Independence Day and investiture takes place on Pakistan Day.

 The President of Pakistan can confer awards to foreign nationals any time during the year.
 For such awards, proposals are made by the Ministry of Foreign Affairs, and approved by the President prior to conferral.

 Politicisation

 The civil awards have been subject to criticism for its politicised nature since the 1977 Pakistani military coup, with observers noting that awards are frequently granted or withheld based on political considerations.
 From 2008 to 2013, the Pakistan People's Party (PPP) was criticized for predominantly distributing civil awards to its ardent supporters.
 This issue resurfaced in 2024 when Senator Mushahid Ullah Khan raised concerns about the nomination and selection processes for these awards.
 Following his objections, a parliamentary panel expressed dismay at the lack of merit and transparency in awarding civil honors to individuals for their achievements in literature, arts, sports, medicine, or science.

 List of civil awards

-The Civil Awards comprise four orders, each with four descending classes: Nishan (Order (Grand Cross); نشان), Hilal (Crescent (Grand Officer); ہلال), Sitara (Star (Commander); ستارہ) and Tamgha (Medal; تمغہ).
+The Civil Awards comprise five orders, each with four descending classes: Nishan (Symbol; نشان), Hilal (Crescent; ہلال), Sitara (Star; ستارہ) and Tamgha (Medal; تمغہ).